Master of Arts English (Literature)

 The MA in English (literature) offers a rigorous, individualized program of advanced study of literature in English.
 Students choose from an array of courses and select a thesis/project or exam option.
 Although allowed flexibility in their course of study, students are required to complete courses in British, American, and world literatures, as well as literary and critical theory.
 Students enter the program to further their understanding of literature, to strengthen their teaching qualifications, to broaden their writing experiences, or to prepare for doctoral work.

-In addition to the university guidelines concerning admission to graduate degree programs, students applying to the MA in English (literature) Program must also submit a writing sample of 5-10 pages directly to the English department.
+In addition to the university regulations concerning admission to graduate degree programs, students applying to the MA in English (literature) Program must also submit a writing sample of 5-10 pages directly to the English department.
 The writing sample must include the student’s name, birth date and student ID number for identification.
 The GRE general test is also required for applicants to the MA in English (literature) Program.

-General Requirements of the Program
+of the Program

 Students will complete a thesis/project or comprehensive examination.
 Students in each option take a minimum of 48 credits.
 At least 30 credits must be at the graduate level in English.
 Up to 15 credits may be taken in approved courses at the 400 level in English.
 Up to 10 credits may be taken in approved courses offered outside the English department.